How to Overcome Depression Without Medication

 A person is more depressed when they are just sitting around and doing nothing at all.
 Creating a hobby is a great way to overcome depression because it can keep the mind and the body entertained for long periods of time.
-Certain hobbies like writing, reading, or researching are great for the extending the mind.
-Other hobbies such as biking, swimming, and golfing are great exercise with an entertainment value.
+Certain hobbies like writing, reading, or researching are great for extending the mind.
+Other hobbies such as biking, swimming, and golfing are great exercise with entertainment value.
 Creating a hobby that is enjoyable is a wonderful first start to enjoying life again.
 Taking up a hobby with family and or friends is a great way to spend quality time.

 8. Avoid Sadness.

 This final way to overcome depression is an obvious one.
 Avoiding anything that is sad can reduce stress and depression at the same time.
 Sadness can only bring people down, but happiness can change a person's life.
-Focus only on happy movies or uplifting music to help get each the day.
+Focus only on happy movies or uplifting music to help get each day.
 Smiling more often while including happy words and phrases throughout the day can also help to improve a person's way of thinking and mentality.
-Being more positive and optimistic is a much more happier way to live than always being down and depressed.
+Being more positive and optimistic is a much happier way to live than always being down and depressed.

-More Hubs About Depression
+More Articles About Coping With Depression